bharding2/slothpack_api/readme.md

 ## slothpack_api

 #### this is the rest_api and angular client rolled into one package.
+* `npm install` to install dependencies everything and make sure there is a db folder
 * run `node server.js` to launch the api
 * `gulp build:dev` to build the angular client
 * run `node build_server.js` to serve the angular client to the browser via localhost